Thursday, November 21, 2024

 • Accommodation: Albergue Extrenatura, €12

-• Restaurants: We ate a barely decent meal at the restaurant of Hotel Diana because it was Easter Sunday and most places were closed.
+• Restaurants: We ate a barely decent meal at the Hotel Diana restaurant because it was Easter Sunday and most places were closed.
 Couldn’t really recommend it.

 • Things to note: Right before reaching Vilafranca de los Barros you’ll walk a bit along a big road.
 After a while, you’ll come across a path turning right, but the arrows point straight.
 Turn right on the path.
 The arrows will take you around and back just further down the path.
 Check the map for safety.